 Will any trees be removed?

-Which parts of the draft Master Plan are non-negotiable?
+Which parts of the draft Master Plan are not included in this consultation?

 Some parts of the draft Master Plan have already been confirmed.
 This means that we are not inviting feedback on the following: